Phr33fall/Phr33fall/README.md

 - Reproducible workflows over one-off heroics
 - Clear ownership beats vague risk acceptance
 - Automation should make decisions easier to verify, not harder
-- Sensitive client work stays sanitised and separate from reusable tooling
+- Private work stays separate from reusable tooling

 ## Notes

-Some active work is private while it is being developed, sanitised, or validated.
-Public repositories here are intended to be safe, reusable, and free of client-specific information.
+Some active work is private while being developed/validated.
+Public repositories here are intended to be safe, reusable, and practical.

 Forked repositories are kept for study, reference, and operational learning.
 Original public work is listed above.